Five Key Considerations for Selecting Data Analytics and BI Software

-The process for selecting data analytics and BI software can be a complex, even painstaking process.
+The process for selecting data analytics and business intelligence software can be a complex, even painstaking process.
 There are a number of considerations that buyers should take into account during vendor selection and implementation of a new solution.
 Some basic things to consider include your budget and the price of a given data analytics tool, but there’s also the question of which business problems you are trying to solve.

 Buyers are advised to consider who their data analytics and BI users are.
 Do you require a democratized tool that allows users of any ilk to run analysis on the data that matters to them, or do your data scientists require advanced capabilities that enable them to predict future trends?
 Your current technology environment will ultimately dictate how you begin your search, especially if you are planning to upgrade from a basic tool.
 For example, what kinds of data are you looking to work with, and what are your KPIs?